Belloche/DraftShare/Journal.md

 5-4-21

 The force is with me!
 I figured out how to get the JSON to work right from Hipo and it is implemented in the draft creator.
+I also implemented upvoting.